kubernetes/community/contributors/guide/pull-requests.md

 You might be overruled, but you might also prevail.
 We're pretty reasonable people.
 Mostly.

-Another phenomenon of open-source projects (where anyone can comment on any issue) is the dog-pile - your PR gets so many comments from so many people it becomes hard to follow.
-In this situation, you can ask the primary reviewer (assignee) whether they want you to fork a new PR to clear out all the comments.
+Another phenomenon of open-source projects (where anyone can comment on any issue) is the dog-pile - your pull request gets so many comments from so many people it becomes hard to follow.
+In this situation, you can ask the primary reviewer (assignee) whether they want you to fork a new pull request to clear out all the comments.
 You don't HAVE to fix every issue raised by every person who feels like commenting, but you should answer reasonable comments with an explanation.

 ## 9. Common Sense and Courtesy

 No document can take the place of common sense and good taste.
 Use your best judgment, while you put a bit of thought into how your work can be made easier to review.
-If you do these things your PRs will get merged with less friction.
+If you do these things your pull requests will get merged with less friction.